-When I make pho the aroma of beef, cinnamon, star anise, ginger, roasted garlic and onion fill the entire house, making everyone extremely hungry.
-The aroma is mind blowing.
+When I make pho the aroma of beef, cinnamon, star anise, ginger, roasted garlic, and onion fill the entire house, making everyone extremely hungry.
+The aroma is mind-blowing.

 This recipe makes a full-bodied broth with a rich, multilayered flavor and taste.
 The broth has a dark amber color but clear.
 The longer it simmers, the more intensely flavored it becomes.
 The broth will taste very good after a couple of hours, but if you let it simmer for 10-12 hours, you will be blown away by the rich taste.
 This will make the ultimate pho bo.
 It will be so delicious that you will be thinking of making more the next day.

 I like making beef pho on weekends, starting early in the morning and allowing it to cook for about 9-10 hours.
-This way it will be ready just in time for dinner.
-Since I cook on the stove top, I like to be around to check on pho every now and again, so no overnight cooks.
+This way, it will be ready just in time for dinner.
+Since I cook on the stovetop, I like to be around to check on pho every now and again, so no overnight cooks.
 I would be more comfortable with overnight cooks if using a slow cooker.

 Beef pho assembly steps

 The next step is to pour boiling hot broth over the noodles and the meat.
-The hot broth will cook the raw thinly sliced meat to perfection – deliciously flavored and tender.
+The hot broth will cook the raw thinly sliced meat to perfection - deliciously flavored and tender.
 Just make sure to cover the meat with the broth.
 Note that if you follow the recipe below, the picture above should also have bits of meat from the bones and thinly sliced onions and scallions arranged over the raw beef slices before pouring the broth.
-Things happen when trying cook, style, and take pictures at the same time.
+Things happen when trying cook, style, and take pictures simultaneously.

 To enhance the finished dish, well-done flank, brisket, tendon, or tripe are sometimes added as well.
-The more meat the better, right?
+The more meat, the better, right?

 Finish the dish by garnishing it with bean sprouts, greens and squeezing some lime juice over it.